2E0PGS/blog/_posts/2020-02-23-submodules-in-dotnet.md

 ---
 layout: post
-title: Submodules in dotnet framework
+title: Submodules in .NET
 date: 2020-02-23 17:16:10
 author: Peter Stevenson
-summary: Using Git Submodules in dotnet framework
+summary: Using Git Submodules in .NET
 categories: programming
 thumbnail:
 tags:
  - Git
  - Submodules
  - dotnet
+ - aspnet
- - core
+ - Core
- - standard
+ - Standard
- - framework
+ - Framework
  - NuGet
+ - .NET
+ - ASP.NET
+ - MVC
 ---

-# Using Git Submodules in dotnet framework
+# Using Git Submodules in .NET

 You will need to migrate all the projects involved away from `packages.config` to `project.json`.
 See below project type specific instructions.